1Thai/ManyHappyEntertainment/PrivacyPolicy.md

 4. Finally, you must be obligated to keep your account and password information confidential.
 In all cases, please take care to keep it safe.

 How to contact the company
 If you have any complaints or reports about the security of your network information, or if you have any questions, comments or suggestions about this Privacy Policy, your information, and any questions regarding this statement or our privacy practices, please contact us.
 Contact the coordinator.
-Contact information is.
+Contact information jopc80@163.com.

 隐私政策